kashmir96/osoappliance/content/posts/air-conditioning-top-floor-too-hot.md

 ---

 title: Air Conditioning Top Floor Too Hot
-description: "If you live in a multi-story building or house, you may have experienced the frustration of the top floor being too hot and the lo...scroll on and keep learning"
+description: "If you live in a multi-story building or house, you may have experienced the frustration of the top floor being too hot and the lo...swipe up to find out"
 keywords: air top
-publishDate: 45130
+publishDate: 7/23/2023
 tags: ["Heat Pump", "Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/214.webp
+ image: /img/heatpump/368.webp
- alt: 'effective heat pump they were glad they had'
+ alt: 'a rarely used heat pump ready for use'

 ---